dbrennand/dbrennand.github.io/content/blog/:cloudflare-ddns.md

 ### Bonus - Using a Discord Webhook for updates

-A few months ago I looked into using Discord webhooks to receive updates for when my DNS record(s) were updated by the container.
+A few months ago I looked into using Discord webhooks to receive updates for when my DNS records were updated by the container.

 I submitted a [PR](https://github.com/joshuaavalon/docker-cloudflare/pull/51) because I wanted to send a specific message along with the webhook payload.
 After discussion with the author, a webhook `formatter` was added which I tested using a Discord webhook.